-5.3.
-Ploutos Interoperability Enable (PIE)
+4.3.
+Ploutos Interoperability Enabler (PIE)

-The Ploutos Interoperability Enabler from a deployment perspective is hosted within the underlying system's (e.g. FMIS, DSS, data collection service) administrative cyber premises as a trusted service while the overall functionality and data sharing is feasible to be controlled by the administrators of the system.
-The PIE consists of a set of functional components which aim to extend the functionality of existing systems with specific features.
-The PIE's main role within the Ploutos architecture is allowing knowledge bases to exchange data in an interoperable manner with other participants of the Ploutos data sharing network.
-A Knowledge Base (KB) can be any service, application or platform that: 1) needs certain knowledge to function, 2) provides certain knowledge that others might need, or 3) both.
-Examples of Knowledge Bases are: a service that provides a forecast of local temperatures when given a GPS location, an app that gives insight into the supply chain of tomatoes, a platform that manages different sensors on a farm or a database that stores a farmer's planning.
-A functional component diagram of the PIE along with the potential interactions with external systems is presented in Figure 9 and analysed in the following paragraphs.
+The Ploutos Interoperability Enabler from a deployment perspective is hosted within the underlying system's (e.g. FMIS, DSS, data collection service) administrative cyber premises as a trusted service while the overall functionality and data sharing is controlled by the administrators of the system.
+The PIE consists of a set of components which extend the functionality of the underlying systems with specific features.
+The PIE's main role within the Ploutos architecture is to allow knowledge bases to exchange data in an interoperable manner with other participants of the Ploutos data sharing network.
+A Knowledge Base can be any service, application or platform that: 1) needs certain knowledge to function, 2) provides certain knowledge that others might need, or 3) both.
+Examples of Knowledge Bases are: a service that provides a forecast of local temperatures when given a GPS location, an app that gives insight into the supply chain of tomatoes, a platform that manages different sensors on a farm or a database that stores a farmer's farm calendar.
+A functional component diagram of the PIE along with the potential interactions with external systems is presented in Figure 3 and analysed in the following paragraphs.

-Registration client: PIE will support the underlying "Knowledge Base" to advertise its existence using metadata descriptions of the respective type of services that it offers (e.g. available information types, data utilisation policies, location, time span of data sets).
-This registration process occurs in an automated and periodical manner.
-A. PIEs capabilities are distributed directly to other PIEs through a peer-to-peer protocol.
-The Registration Client periodically contacts the "Ploutos Registry and Discovery Directory" (PRDD) to provide notifications on potential updates on PIEs capabilities.
-The registration process specifies how exchange of data and knowledge will be realised.
+Registration client: A PIE will support the underlying "Knowledge Base" by advertising its existence using metadata descriptions of the respective type of services that it offers (e.g. available information types, data utilisation policies, location, time span of data sets).
+This registration process occurs in an automated manner.
+A PIE's capabilities are distributed directly to other PIEs through a peer-to-peer protocol.
+Additionally, the Registration Client periodically contacts the "Ploutos Registry and Discovery Directory" (PRDD) to provide connection details.
+The registration process specifies how the exchange of data and knowledge will be realised.
 For example, the following questions are answered during the registration phase of a PIE: